In this Article

 2. Due to a Tiny Nose

 Newborns have tiny noses, and tiny noses mean tiny nasal passage.
 Your little bundle of joy’s cute tiny nose also has a narrow nasal passage which can easily attract dust particles from the atmosphere.
-Hence, your baby may sneeze to clear his nasal pathway.
+Hence, she may sneeze to clear her nasal pathway.

 3. To Unclog a Blocked Nostril